 Don’t simulations lack the stress of real emergencies?

-Though not a perfect substitute, well-designed Megacodes with experienced role players can elicit realistic stress responses.
-Debriefings also help learners process emotions.
-The benefit of applied learning outweighs limitations of simulations.
+While they’re not a perfect substitute, well-designed Megacodes with experienced role players can create realistic stress.
+PALS practice scenarios help learners experience these situations, and debriefings help process emotions.
+The benefits of hands-on learning outweigh the limitations of simulations.

 Are PALS megacodes the same as ACLS megacodes?